Employee Benefits - Fringe Benefits

 Pre 65 Health Coverage

-When employment ceases, if you are under age 65 and have met the “10-70 rule,” you may maintain your current coverage under the University of Arkansas health insurance plan administered by UMR.
+When employment ceases, if you are under age 65 and have met the “10-70 rule,” you may maintain your current coverage under the University of Arkansas Classic Health Insurance Plan administered by UMR.
 You will pay both the employee and employer shares of the monthly premium cost.

 If you are under 65 and your spouse is Medicare-eligible (age 65 or older) and is covered through you, when you enroll and continue in your current UMR plan, your spouse may maintain coverage through the UA System’s UnitedHealthcare Group Medicare Advantage (PPO) Plan (called the “MAPD”).
 See guidelines and billing instructions under Post 65 Health Coverage (below).